MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/qualcomm.md

 7. Once the download is complete, disconnect the power supply and microUSB cable from the board and toggle the USB Boot switch back to _OFF_.
 Connect a HDMI display, a mouse, and a keyboard to the DragonBoard and rec-onnect the power supply.
 After a few minutes, you should see the Windows 10 IoT Core default application.

 ![DragonBoard in download mode](../media/DeviceSetup/db1.png)

+## Connect to a network

+### Wired connection
+If your device comes with an Ethernet port or USB Ethernet adapter support to enable a wired connection, attach an Ethernet cable to connect it to your network.

+### Wireless connection
+If your device supports Wi-Fi connectivity and you've connected a display to it, you'll need to:

+1. Go into your default application and click the settings button next to the clock.
+2. On the settings page, select _Network and Wi-Fi_.
+3. Your device will begin scanning for wireless networks.
+4. Once your network appears in this list, select it and click _Connect_.

+If you haven't connected a display and would like to connect via Wi-Fi, you'll need to:

+1. Go to the IoT Dashboard and click on _My Devices_.
+2. Find your unconfigured board from the list.
+Its name will begin with "AJ_"... (e.g. AJ_58EA6C68).
+If you don't see your board appear after a few minutes, try rebooting your board.
+3. Click on _Configure Device_ and enter your network credentials.
+This will connect your board to the network.

+> [!NOTE]
+> Wifi on your computer will need to be turned on in order to find other networks.

+## Connect to Windows Device Portal

+Use the [Windows Device Portal](../../manage-your-device/DevicePortal.md) to connect your device through a web browser.
+The device portal makes valuable configuration and device management capabilities available.